MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics-1-5.md

 you can set multiple alias like this

-To permanently add them in to your profile, you just need to append above commands in .bashrc, like below.
+To permanently add them into your profile, you just need to append the above commands in .bashrc, like below.

 $ nano ~/.bashrc

-append above line at the end of the file and relaunch terminal.
+append the above line at the end of the file and relaunch terminal.

-Use shopt -s cdspell to autmatically correct your typos
+Use shopt -s cdspell to automatically correct your typos

 $ shopt -s cdspell
 $ cd /hme